MARA Colts Tackle Football

 www.popwarnerlittlepanthers.org

-MARA competes against any of 16+ other associations.
-The schedules are made by volunteers and it is a very difficult job to do.
+MARA competes against 16 or more other associations.
+Schedules are created by volunteers, and it is a difficult task.

 Teams that perform well may enter playoffs and advance to the Optimist Bowl.
 Winners can continue to Regional Playoffs and potentially the National Championships.

-Please note: schedules are released one week at a time based on standings.
+Please note that schedules may be released one week at a time based on standings.

 Most teams play 9 games.
-Due to odd team numbers, some teams may have a BYE and play 8.
+Because of uneven team counts, some teams may receive a BYE and play 8.

-- Players cannot play for both their middle school and Pop Warner team at the same time.
+- Players can play for both their middle school team and their Pop Warner team at the same time.

-- If a player leaves the school team, they can rejoin MARA as long as they registered before the cutoff.
+- If a player leaves the school team, they may still join MARA as long as they registered before the cutoff.

-- Pop Warner often offers more playing time: school football requires 1 play minimum, Pop Warner requires 8 (not including special teams or penalties).
+- Pop Warner often provides more playing time.
+School football may only require one play, while Pop Warner requires eight, not including special teams or penalties.

-- Pop Warner games may continue into November or beyond and can be played under the lights, unlike most school teams.
+- Pop Warner games may continue into December or beyond and may be played under the lights, unlike many school teams.

-- Pop Warner players may compete for a national title at Disney World.
+- Pop Warner players may also compete for a national title through the national playoff structure.

-- Many 7th graders do not make the school team.
+- Many 7th graders do not make their school team.
 Players can start with MARA, try out for school, and return to MARA if needed.

-We THANK YOU for your participation in the MARA Colts Football Program.
-We hope that you and your children will have a positive, safe, and fun experience with us.
-Please tell us how we’re doing and how we can make things better!
+Thank you for participating in the MARA Colts Football program.
+We hope your family has a positive, safe, and fun experience with us.